Special Events: Graduate Ceremony

 Commencement is the ceremony that celebrates your graduation.
 You will not receive your diploma at the ceremony.
 You can participate in the ceremony even if you have not completed all of your requirements for graduation, but you do need to be close to completing all of your requirements.
 Please see section below for more information.

+When you register for commencement, you will be asked to indicate your height and weight so that we can order the correct regalia (cap and gown) for you.
 Everyone must order regalia.
 You may not wear robes from a previous commencement ceremony.
 The regalia are rentals and will need to be returned after the ceremony.
-Regalia must be ordered by March 1st or you will be charged a $50 late fee.

 WHO CAN PARTICIPATE?